futoin/core-cpp-api/README.md

 #### `futoin::any`

-This is implementation for C++17 std::any with ensured optimization for small objects and integration with `IMemPool`.
+This is implementation of C++17 `std::any` with ensured optimization for small objects and integration with `IMemPool`.

 #### `futoin::string`